IdeaCore/Titanium-probtn-android/README.md

 	    ...
 	}

-5.Feel free to control the button at any time by calling PizzaBtn.showPizzaBtn() and  PizzaBtn.hidePizzaBtn() methods.
+5. Feel free to control the button at any time by calling PizzaBtn.showPizzaBtn() and  PizzaBtn.hidePizzaBtn() methods.
+6. Button usage statistics for current package can be taken using the following method with callback:

+	PizzaBtn.getUsageStatistics(new PizzaBtn.PizzaButtonStatisticsCallback() {
+        	@Override
+                public void done(JSONObject jsonObject, Exception e) {

+                    // insert your code here

+                }
+        });

 How to run example project? (using Intellij IDEA)
 ---------------